bethard/bethard.github.io/students.md

 # Prospective students #

-I will not be taking on any additional Ph.D. students before Fall 2027 at the earliest.
+I will not be considering applications for Ph.D. students before December 2026.
+If you are a prospective PhD student hoping to work with me, instead of emailing me, directly [apply to the INFO PhD program](https://grad.arizona.edu/admissions-guides/#program/INFOPHD).

-I am also not taking on any advisees who are not currently students at the University of Arizona.
+A compelling application will include:
+* a candidate statement that explains why we would be a good fit for each other, for example, because you have prior research related to my [ongoing projects](projects.html)
+* a curriculum vitae that demonstrates your research potential through publications in natural language processing workshops, conferences, or journals such as those on the [ACL Anthology](https://aclanthology.org/).

-If you are a current University of Arizona undergraduate or masters student, I will be taking on one-semester directed research students in Fall 2025 to work on [SemEval 2026](https://semeval.github.io/SemEval2026/) shared tasks.
+If you are a current University of Arizona undergraduate or masters student, I will be taking on one-semester directed research students in Fall 2026 to work on [SemEval 2027](https://semeval.github.io/) shared tasks.
-If you are interested in such a directed research, send me an email with which task you would like to participate in, and a list of your prior experience and/or coursework in natural language processing and machine learning.
+If you are interested in such a directed research, wait until the SemEval 2027 tasks are announced (probably in August 2026), then send me an email with which task you would like to participate in, and a list of your prior experience and/or coursework in natural language processing and machine learning.
 I will select a small number of directed research students from the best such applications.

+I am not taking on any advisees who are not currently students at the University of Arizona.

 # Graduate assistants #